-- D Development proposals for non-residential activity in buildings where there is an original shopfront will be expected to retain the shopfronts. - E Where the principle of conversion to residential use is acceptable, and where no characteristic shopfronts and railings exist at ground floor level, an alternative design will be permitted at ground floor and basement level, provided it demonstrates a high quality of design and would not result in disruption or punctuation within a continuous coherent commercial frontage.
+- D Development proposals for non-residential activity in buildings where there is an original shopfront will be expected to retain the shopfronts. - E Where the principle of conversion to residential use is acceptable, and where no characteristic shopfronts and railings exist at ground floor level, an alternative design for a residential frontage may be permitted at ground floor and basement level, provided it demonstrates a high quality of design and would not result in disruption or punctuation within a continuous coherent commercial frontage.
 Above ground floor level, the original façade should be retained.